 Morocco can be an intimidating place for solo female travellers - but on the other hand it's not as bad as many people make it out to be.
 There are certainly elements that you need to be aware of, especially wandering hands and forward males - aside from the common concerns regarding terror attacks and theft.

 We have put together a whole article about solo female travel in Morocco - hope this can provide some assistance!

-Jesse - World Nomads Travel Safety Hub almost 6 years ago
+Jesse - World Nomads Travel Safety Hub about 6 years ago